PyromancerBoom/Orbital23/README.md

 ```

 3. Gateway Address Configuration:
    The code snippet provided above assumes that the Gateway Address is set correctly.
 But since this project is in development, you will have to set the address manually.
-Info on this is provided serviceConfig.json for each service in the rpc_services folder :
+Info on this is provided serviceConfig.json for each service in the rpc_services folder.
+These settings are used to start up RPC server properly :

 ```
 {